Technique tips for the best baking powder biscuits ever!

 I’ve always loved making and eating what I grew up calling tea biscuits but have since learned are more commonly referred to as baking powder biscuits.
 They’re a little different than scones in that they are usually less sweet (here’s one of my favourite scone recipes, by the way), making biscuits more versatile.
 You can serve them with soups and stews, or slather them in jam and/or whipped cream.
 The one aspect of preparing biscuits that I never particularly enjoyed was using a pastry cutter to work the butter into the flour.
 It seemed like an instrument of culinary torture and not particularly efficient; the recommended alternative, a pair of knives, was even worse.
 I tested a new method a while ago and am happy to report that it was fantastically easy and resulted in better biscuits too.
 This new and improved technique: make sure the butter is well chilled (15 minutes in the freezer after measuring) then use a box grater to shred it directly into the flour mixture.
 A couple of quick tosses with your fingers and you are ready to add the liquid and form the dough.
 So much faster and simpler!

 Another important tip for fluffy, light biscuits is to ensure your baking powder is fresh – its shelf life is actually less than one a year.
 One final key technique when making biscuits is to cut them cleanly.
 If you are using a circle (biscuit) cutter, take care not to twist it as you press down on the dough or as you pull the cutter up out of the dough.
 A clean cut will keep the biscuit’s layers from getting compressed; as a result it will puff up higher and more evenly in the oven.
 Use biscuits to crown a pot of stew, slather them with butter and jam or stuff them with ham and cheese, to name just a few of the limitless possibilities.
+And if you’re a fan of maple syrup, as I am, consider whipping together 3 tablespoons (45 mL) of soft butter with 4 teaspoons (20 mL) of maple syrup to enjoy as a spread on your biscuits.
 Happy baking!

 - 2 cups (500 mL) all-purpose flour